 How does ABa comply with the GDPR?

-ABa has always maintained compliance to all Data Protection legislation and our GDPR preparation started in 2017 - reviewing (and updating where necessary) all our internal processes, procedures and documentation to ensure that we are ready when GDPR comes into force.
+ABa has always maintained compliance to all Data Protection legislation and our GDPR preparation started in 2017 - reviewing (and updating where necessary) all our internal processes, procedures and documentation to ensure that we were ready when GDPR came into force.

 Our GDPR Principles are:

 Data is processed only for specified and lawful purposes

 Processed data is adequate, relevant and not excessive

 Processed data is accurate and, where necessary, kept up to date

 Data is processed in accordance with an individual’s consent and rights